 4. Tiger Reserves

-It was launched in the year 1973 and is especially meant for conserving tigers.
+It was launched in 1973 and is especially meant for conserving tigers.
 Tiger being a National animal of India is highly taken care of.

 A group of interbreeding individuals are called species.